 - Excellent sound attenuation characteristics

 - Provide STC ratings up to 50 to 54 when tested in accordance with ASTM E90

 - Meet BOCA and ICBO code requirements for area separation walls

-- Typically are installed floor by floor in the same sequence as building construction
+- Can be installed floor-by-floor in the same sequence as building construction

 - Eliminates need for expensive scaffolds systems

 - No additional trades needed for installation—can be done by framing carpentry crew

-- Lower cost compared to traditional masonry wall
+- Lower cost compared to traditional masonry walls

 - Can be installed under low temperatures

-- Faster installation can be achieved when compared to regular masonry walls.
+- Faster installation when compared to regular masonry walls.

 - Can achieve a 2-hour fire protection

 - Lower labor and material costs

 - Gypsum separation walls cannot be used where water and sunlight will have a direct impact on the panel.

 - Openings are not allowed on gypsum separation walls.

-- Not intended to be used as shear walls
+- These walls are not intended to be used as shear walls.

-- The exterior of these walls shall be protected by weather resistant materials
+- The exterior of these walls must be protected by weather-resistant materials

-- Must avoid contact with materials having high moisture content
+- The system must avoid contact with materials having high moisture content.

 - Exterior wind load is limited to 15 psf.